FranFerreroQA/demoSelenium/README.md

 ### 🧪 Running Tests with Cucumber Tags

-You can use the `-Dcucumber.filter.tags` option to run specific scenarios based on their tags:
+You can use the `-Dcucumber.filter.tags` option to run specific scenarios based on their tags.
+Always use a command prompt terminal:

 - gradle test -Dcucumber.filter.tags="@login"
   → Runs all scenarios that have the `@login` tag.